impredicative/newssurvey/README.md

 * Do not browse the source website from the same IP address when a search is running, as this will result in throttling errors.

 ### Usage as application
-In the simplest case, run `python -m newssurvey` to interactively start the application.
+In the simplest case, run any one of these commands to interactively start the application.
 You will be prompted for the necessary information.

+    $ python -m newssurvey
+    $ rye run python -m newssurvey
+    $ rye run newssurvey

 For non-interactive use, the usage help is copied below:
 ```